The ratio of the number of properties in an area that have been

 for real property.

-An account setup by a mortgage servicing company to hold funds with
+An account setup by a mortgage servicing company to hold funds

-payments that go into the escrow account each month.
+interest payments that go into the escrow account each month.

 An analysis performed by the lender usually once each year to see